Animatron/player/doc/embedding.md

 ## Initialization from Code

-If you have no snapshot URL, or you want to access a Player with JavaScript code, there are also few options:
+If you have no snapshot URL, or you want to access the Player with JavaScript code, there are also few options:

 First, ensure to include Player source in the `<head>` of your page: